SonarSource/sonarlint-intellij/README.md

 If you want to debug what happens on the test side, you can simply launch the test in debug mode from the IDE.

-If you want to debug what happens in the SonarLint plugin, you can open the project in IntelliJ, and run the `its:runIdeForUiTests` task in debug mode (for example from the Gradle panel on the right).
+If you want to debug what happens in the SonarQube for IntelliJ plugin, you can open the project in IntelliJ, and run the `its:runIdeForUiTests` task in debug mode (for example from the Gradle panel on the right).

 How to debug SLOOP